masher92/GEOG_5790/Assignment2/Readme.md

 It is hoped that the creation of an easy-to-use tool would encourage practitioners to adopt a sampling approach which would facilitate more accurate modelling and mapping of peat depth.

 ## Installation
-Usage of this tool requires installation of [Anaconda.](https://www.anaconda.com/distribution/#windows).
-It also requires installation of "geopandas" and "shapely" packages, not provided as built_in functions.
-These may be installed through the command line (search: cmd) by typing:
+Usage of this tool requires installation of [Anaconda.](https://www.anaconda.com/distribution/#windows) Geopandas and Shapely extension packages are required and can be installed through command line (search: "cmd") by typing:
 * Pip install geopandas; pip install shapely
 Installation of these packages on Windows may fail, in which case it is recommended to:
 * Dowload Shapely from [here](https://www.lfd.uci.edu/~gohlke/pythonlibs/#shapely) according to your PC specifications.